dwrrehman/programming_language/readme.txt

 also, if the C source code is "unreadable" to you, this is, technically speaking, a "skill issue" on your part. i reccomend improving your programming skills until it is readable for you.

-a notable difference is also that the compiler does not use SSA form, or the notion of basic blocks. rather, all data flow analysis and optimization passes take into account the full global data/control flow, and all control flow and data flow analysis and optimizations are done globally on the entire program.
+a notable difference is also that the compiler does not use SSA form, or the notion of basic blocks. rather, all data flow analysis and optimization passes take into account the full global data/control flow, and all control flow and data flow analysis and optimizations are done in a completely stateful (ie, tracing knowledge forwards or backwards through the control-flow-graph (CFG) and data-flow-graph (DFG), statefully) and global (taking into account the entire program's CFG and DFG) manner on the entire program.

-the language itself is also the the same language as the intermediate representation (IR) for the compiler, allowing the programmer to control the final executable to an even higher degree, for maximum performance.
+finally, the language itself can be thought of as the same language as the intermediate representation (IR) for the compiler, as the CFG and DFG representation internally is represented in the exact same manner as the users code: using "at" instructions, conditional branches ("lt", "eq", etc) using label names, and operations like "set", "add", etc. this homogeneity between the internal and external (user-facing) representation allows the programmer to have a deeper understanding of how the compiler is interpretting the code, and potentially control the final executable to an even higher degree, for maximum performance.

+this homogeneity also serves to keep the implementation of the compiler itself, simple and straight forward, as the control flow and data flow is never stored or created in data explicitly. rather, it is computationally derived from scratch when needed, allowing for the program in this internal representation to be changed easily and simply, during the process of optimization.